If you’re looking for gift ideas for a gardener, our selection of green-fingered gifts will help to give you inspiration!

 This kit has everything they’ll need to grow their own Indian Chef’s garden.
 It contains seeds for coriander and cumin plants, together with curry leaves, green cardamom pods and dried Kashmiri chillies.
 So they can get busy in the kitchen while they’re waiting for the seeds to grow.

 The seeds and ingredients arrive in a beautiful gift box, together with recipes and full growing instructions.

 Things tend to go quiet on the gardening front over winter, so a beautiful gardening book is a great gift idea for keen gardeners.
 They can get inspiration for the gardening year ahead, or just dream of what their garden will look like one day.

 Monty Don is, of course, the lead presenter of BBC’s Gardener’s World.
-And in this book, he leads you month by month through the gardening jobs that he does throughout the year.
+And in Down to Earth, he leads you month by month through the gardening jobs that he does throughout the year.
 He also shares his thoughts on nature, the changing seasons, colour and design and more.

 It’s a beautiful book, full of pictures of Monty’s own garden at Longmeadow, and you can almost hear his relaxing voice as you read it.
 Actually, it’s also available as an audiobook narrated by Monty himself!

-Gardeners who prefer the radio will know James Wong from Gardener’s Question Time, and he has also hosted a number of TV shows.
+Gardeners who prefer the radio will know James Wong from Gardener’s Question Time.
+He has also hosted a number of TV shows and writes gardening columns.

-This book is perfect for anyone who has ever been a bit disappointed by the flavour of their home-grown fruit and veg.
+Grow for Flavour is perfect for anyone who has ever found the flavour of their home-grown produce disappointing.
 It has information on varieties to grow, tips and tricks to improve the quality of your harvest, and even a selection of recipes.

 Beth Chatto was one of the most influential British gardeners of the last 100 years.
 She wrote a number of important books such as The Dry Garden and The Gravel Garden.
 She was also the inspiration behind the `right plant, right place’ ethos that underpins modern gardening.